MontrealCorpusTools/Anchor-annotator/docs/source/user_guide/key_bindings.rst

 .. tip::

-   You can change most of the keyboard shortcuts by :
+   You can change most of the keyboard shortcuts by via the settings in :doc:`configuration`.

 .. csv-table::
    :header: "Function", "Default keyboard shortcut"